Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > ***Autostop After N Incorrect***: In some instances, you might need to
 > configure a survey-type test instrument to stop automatically after a
 > specified number of consecutively incorrect responses.
 This option
-> will “autostop” the subtest by skipping the remaining questions
+> will "autostop" the subtest by skipping the remaining questions
 > without requiring skip logic commands entered for each question.
 This
 > feature is used in the ‘Initial Sounds’ subtest of the EGRA, shown
 > below, which consists of 10 survey-type questions, each of which has
 > three response options: Correct / Incorrect / No response.
 To be
-> considered an “incorrect” response that counts towards the
+> considered an "incorrect" response that counts towards the
 > ***consecutive*** errors needed to trigger this type of autostop,
 > incorrect response options must be assigned a value of 0 or 9.
 >